shaharoded/KarmaLego/README.md

 ## Next Steps / Extensions

-- Add better prunning using the parent link in each node
-- Can this be calculated lazily?
-Can data be loaded in chunks or can process be parallel?
-- Add support for filtering patterns by length, closure (closed/superpatterns), or domain importance.
-- Persist learned patterns as a reusable library for scoring new patients.
+- Add parallelization support in the Lego phase (careful with the memoization).
+- Explore lazy evaluation or chunked loading for large datasets.